-Students can makeup hours during course times the student is not normally scheduled for attendance.
-(For example, night school, Monday or Saturday) Students may not make up hours until the student has reached over 900 actual clock hours.
+Students can make up hours during course times the student is not normally scheduled for attendance.
+Students may not make up hours until the student has reached over 750 actual clock hours.
 Make-up time will only be allowed for students until a cumulative attendance percentage 100% is achieved.
 All make up hours must be pre-approved by the school director.